Nineteenth Century Nurses' Pensions

 The Evelina Hospital collection also includes leaflets outlining schemes of federation for the Fund to enable hospitals and other institutions to enrol their staff in the Fund (H09/EV/Y/05/002 and H09/EV/Y/05/003).
 The St. Thomas’ Hospital Nightingale Collection includes a letter from Henry C. Burdett to Henry Bonham Carter on the initial success of the Fund (H01/ST/NC/18/027/073).

-PAT has recently received a donation of a certificate, souvenir programme and menu card from a reception for the Fund's nurses held by the Fund's president, Queen Alexandra, at Marlborough House in 1901 (reference LMA/4635).
-The souvenir programme includes photographs key figures in the fund and members of the Pension Fund.
+PAT received, in 2013, a donation of a certificate, souvenir programme and menu card from a reception for the Fund's nurses held by the Fund's president, Queen Alexandra, at Marlborough House in 1901 (reference LMA/4635).
+The programme includes photographs of key figures and members of the Pension Fund.

 Letter from Henry C. Burdett to Henry Bonham Carter 'You may be interested to hear - and Miss Nightingale may also like to know it - that more than 800 nurses have now joined the National Pension Fund including those attached to large institutions like the St John’s the Divine, the Mildmay and the Seaman’s Hospital' (H01/ST/NC/18/027/073) © London Metropolitan Archives, City of London Corporation

 The Saint Thomas’ Hospital Nightingale Collection, which comprises of material relating to Florence Nightingale collected by the executors for Nightingale’s first biographer and augmented by further donations, includes a number of letters on nurses’ pensions.
 Letters from E. Vincent, matron of the St. Marylebone Infirmary, describe how keen her nurses would be to join a pension club, and how she was ‘anxious that something should be done in this direction: Nurses are a most improvident class.’
 (H01/ST/NC/18/027/079).